Queer Online Dating in South Africa – Risks and Safety Tips

 However, while these apps are designed to be safe and inclusive, the reality is that online dating carries certain risks in South Africa, particularly for LGBTIQ+ individuals.

-Over the past few years, criminals have increasingly targeted LGBTIQ+ individuals through dating apps.
+Over the past few years, criminals have increasingly targeted LGBTIQ+ individuals through dating apps, primarily in Johannesburg, Cape Town and Durban.
 Here are some of the ways that these criminals operate to trap and prey on you:

 • They pretend to be an LGBTIQ+ person looking for a partner and create face profiles that can be very realistic.
 They can be charming and can fool you into believing that they are a queer person.
 They often agree to first chat over the phone or on a video call.